Sunday, September 29, 2019

 Aesthetics

-Graphically, Buggy Boy hasn't aged too badly and certainly brought back all my old arcade memories.
-The sprites are nice, the colours are gorgeously vivid, and the overall appearance is cartoon-like.
+Graphically, Buggy Boy hasn't aged badly whatsoever and definitely brought back all my old arcade memories.
+The sprites are nice, their colours are gorgeously vivid, and the overall appearance is cartoon-like.
 Okay, the framerate isn't exactly Vroom but it looks cute and performs smooth enough not to hurt my eyes, ala Cisco Heat and OutRun!!

 The audio is darn cool and captures the arcade experience with its beautiful chiptunes - all produced by the talented Jason C. Brooke.
-Sound effects are almost as good with jazzy jingles and funny "boings" as we leap.
+Sound effects are superb - so zesty and memorable - with jazzy jingles and funny "boings" as we leap.

 So, it looks and sounds great?
 Do you know what that means?
 Yep, some more screenshots to gawk at...